 On Aug.
 14, 1966, Lunar Orbiter 1 was the first U.S. spacecraft to orbit the moon.
 Its mission was to obtain photographs of the moon’s surface.
-The 200 photos sent by each of the five Lunar Orbiters helped NASA select safe landing sites for the astronauts.
-Secondary objectives included the collection of data on the moon’s gravitational field, levels of radiation flux and micrometeorite density in the vicinity of the moon.
+The photos sent by each of the five Lunar Orbiters helped NASA select safe landing sites for the Apollo astronauts.
+Other program objectives were to collect data on the moon’s gravitational field, and study radiation and micrometeoroid flux in the vicinity of the moon.

 Although Boeing came in with the highest bid, it had many factors in its favor.
 NASA’s Lunar Orbiter Project Office recommended that the company, along with its subcontractors Eastman Kodak and RCA, build the Lunar Orbiters.
 A final contract for five orbiters was signed on May 7, 1964.